open-amt-cloud-toolkit/docs/docs/Topics/MEBX/unprovision.md

 2\.
 While the device is booting up, press `Ctrl+P` to reach the MEBX login screen !!! important
-    In the example above `Ctrl+P` reaches the MEBX login screen.
+    In the example above, `Ctrl+P` reaches the MEBX login screen.
 BIOS screen activation may vary among manufacturers.
 Check your system documentation.

 3\.
 Enter the AMT password
 !!!
 NOTE